auth0/docs/articles/multifactor-authentication/index.md

 * **Inheritance**: Something the user is (such as a fingerprint or retina scan)

 :::
-Currently we support a single MFA method at a time with [Universal Login](https://auth0.com/docs/hosted-pages/login).
-However, if you use [embedded login](https://auth0.com/docs/guides/login/universal-vs-embedded#embedded-login-with-auth0) we have [API support](https://auth0.com/docs/multifactor-authentication/api) for multiple authenticators for [resource owner password grant flows](https://auth0.com/docs/api-auth/tutorials/multifactor-resource-owner-password).
+Currently, we support a single MFA method at a time with [Universal Login](/hosted-pages/login).
+However, if you use [embedded login](/guides/login/universal-vs-embedded#embedded-login-with-auth0), we provide [API support](/multifactor-authentication/api) for multiple authenticators for [resource owner password grant flows](/api-auth/tutorials/multifactor-resource-owner-password).
 :::

 ## Implementing MFA with Auth0